Iraqw people: Kerio Valley, Kenya

 The Iraqw have traditionally been viewed as remnants of Afro-Asiatic peoples who practiced agriculture and animal husbandry in the Great Lakes region — a succession of societies collectively known as the Stone Bowl cultural complex.
 Most of these early northern migrants are believed to have been absorbed by later movements of Nilotic and Bantu peoples.
 In the Kerio Valley of Kenya, among other neighboring areas, there are vestiges of the Neolithic tillers' civilization in the form of elaborate irrigation systems.
 Although these particular structures are today maintained by the Marakwet subgroup of the Nandi Kalenjin Nilotes, the latter aver that they were the work of a northern people of peculiar language called the Sirikwa, who were later decimated by pestilence.
 According to the Marakwet, the Sirikwa "built the furrows, but they did not teach us how to build them; we only know how to keep them as they are."

+Iraqw oral tradition also refers Lake Manyara as "Tlawta Moyar tsar" meaning "Second Lake Moya."
+The legend says the first Lake Moya is far north probably Lake Turkana of western Moyale around Kenya-Ethiopia border.